 The Committee discussed attempts by Contracting Parties to contact Bulgaria and Romania with respect to outstanding contributions and their intentions to participate in NAFO.
 Both Canada and the USA had forwarded démarches to the Governments of Bulgaria and Romania with no positive information on their intentions.
 The Committee recommended that Contracting Parties continue attempts to contact Bulgaria and Romania in order to ascertain whether they intend to participate in NAFO and to inform them of their outstanding contributions.
+The Committee further recommended that Contracting Parties such as the contact Bulgaria and Romania in order to ascertain whether they intend to participate in NAFO and to inform them of their outstanding contributions.
 The Committee further recommended that Contracting Parties exchange information about such contacts through the NAFO Secretariat.

-The Executive Secretary reported the conclusions of the Summary of International Organizations' rules regarding payment of contributions and participation to deal with situations similar to NAFO's experience with Bulgaria and Romania (Addendum 1 - Item 6 - Itemized Memorandum to GC Agenda).
+The Executive Secretary reported the conclusions of the Summary of International Organizations' rules regarding payment of contributions and participation to deal with situations similar to NAFO's experience with Bulgaria and Romania (Addendum 1 -Item 6 -Itemized Memorandum to GC Agenda).
 The Committee noted that the NAFO rules and provisions were consistent with international practice and that the expulsion of those members with outstanding contributions was not part of current practice.